 Know what to do and what not to do when sick this season

-Know how to act to save the most money when sick this season When those facing debt counseling must deal with the flu or seasonal cold this season, there are a number of ways to keep oneself healthy while staying on the cheap.
+When those facing debt counseling must deal with the flu or seasonal cold this season, there are a number of ways to keep oneself healthy while staying on the cheap.

 According to Dr. William Schaffner, chairman of the Department of Preventive Medicine at Vanderbilt University, there are a number of ways for cash-strapped consumers to fight against the cold and flu this winter without breaking the bank, the New York Times reported.